-93) Describe the nonverbal communication in this situation, and how it impacts the meaning of Carol's words.
+93) Describe the nonverbal communication in this situation.
+How does it impact the meaning of Carol's words.

-Answer: Nonverbal communication refers to messages that are conveyed through something other than words, like tone of voice, emphasis of words, facial expressions, gestures, body language, or other behavior.
-The question "Did you finish the report yet?' is direct but non-threatening, if asked in a calm tone of voice with an indifferent expression on your face.
-When asked in an angry tone, with a frown, emphasizing the word "yet," while shaking your head, it becomes much more inflammatory.
-The nonverbal cues suggest a tone of judgment that the report should have already been completed, as well as scorn and anger that this hasn't yet happened.
+Answer: Nonverbal communication refers to messages that are conveyed through something other than words, like tone of voice, emphasis on words, facial expressions, gestures, body language, or other behavior.
+The question "Did you finish the report yet?" is direct but non-threatening, if asked in a calm tone of voice with an indifferent expression on the face.
+When asked in an angry tone, with a frown, emphasizing the word "yet," while shaking the head, it becomes much more inflammatory.
+The nonverbal cues suggest a tone of judgment that the report should have already been completed, as well as scorn and anger that this is not yet done.
+Classification: Critical Thinking